-There is a fear that people will notice a change in your nasal shape and spot out that you underwent rhinoplasty.
+Psychology of Rhinoplastyrhinoplasty.
 Surprisingly, even a dramatic change in a nose can oftentimes be “unseen” by even your closest friends.
 If the nose is proportional and natural in shape to the face, which is the goal of nose surgery, the end result is often undetected by others.
 The most common observation by onlookers is that you look a lot better but they cannot determine why that is the case.
 A way to further camouflage the fact that you had rhinoplasty if you are wanting to do so is to simultaneously change something about yourself that may distract the viewer and give that individual something else to blame for the change in appearance.
-For women, it may be coloring your hair and choosing a different hairstyle.
-For men, it may be growing facial hair or also changing your hairstyle.
-It may be losing weight or something else like change of clothing or style of clothing.
+For women, it may be coloring their hair and choosing a different hairstyle.
+For men, it may be growing facial hair or also changing their hairstyle.
+It may be losing weight or something else like a change of clothing or style of clothing.
 Unfortunately, parents are the one exception, as they know your face probably as well as you do, and they will notice the change in most cases.
 Of course, there is no guarantee that some or many people will not notice, especially if the change is more dramatic in nature.

 For men, the psychology of rhinoplasty is more complex for many reasons, some of which have already been explored in the section on Male Rhinoplasty.
 Dr. Lam will touch upon these points with you during your consultation to make sure that you are the right candidate to undergo rhinoplasty.
 A larger hump on a nose may be considered a masculine trait but it may not be proportional to your face.
 At times, Dr. Lam may opt to show you a reduced hump leaving a slight convexity or leaving a higher nasal bridge.
 Sometimes a nose job can be combined with chin augmentation to balance the face and achieve a more masculine appearance to offset any reduction in the nasal bridge.
 Further, as men get older past 35 years of age, straight men may have a harder time accepting a radical change to their nasal appearance, whereas many gay men have less of an issue with change after this age.
 Dr. Lam may recommend a less dramatic nasal change and that can be a point of discussion using imaging to ensure that both of you are on the same page when it comes to an aesthetic objective.
 In contrast, women psychologically do very well with almost any nasal shape change throughout their entire life, even changes that may be more dramatic in nature.